snitko/mmmenu/README.markdown

 * Active item
 Mmmenu automatically marks each menu_item if it is active with the markup, that you provide with :active_markup option for `#item_markup` method.
 The item is considered active not only if the path match, but also if one of the children of the item is active.
+You may as well set the active item manually like that:

+  @menu.active_item = '/articles'

+In this case `'/articles'` would match against the second argument that you pass to the `#add` method, which is the path the menu itme points to.

 * Paths
 For each menu item you may specify a number of paths, that should match for the item to be active.